oracle-livelabs/database/db-operator-with-cicd/4-walkthrough-jenkins/jenkins-setup.md

       :^(origin/feature/|origin/release/|origin/dev$).*
       </copy>
       ```
-      This will limit the pipeline to build only the branches specified above.
+      This will limit the pipeline to building only the branches specified above.

       ![Create Branch Pipeline Details](./images/configure-create-branch-pipeline.png)